 Furthermore, scenario analyses are performed each month to simulate the possible consequences of a wide range of stress scenarios, distinguishing between scenarios specific for the market and scenarios specific for Rabobank.
+Monthly reports on the liquidity position of the Group as a whole are submitted to the Dutch Central Bank.
 These reports are prepared in accordance with the guidelines drawn up by this supervisory authority.

-The table below shows Rabobank's non-discounted liabilities grouped by the liquidity period remaining between the reporting date and the earliest reasonable contract repayment date.
-The total amounts do not correspond exactly with the amounts in the consolidated statement of financial position, since this table is entirely based on non-discounted cash flows, related to both principal and future interest payments.
+The table below shows Rabobank's non-discounted liabilities grouped by the liquidity period remaining between the balance sheet date and the earliest reasonable contract repayment date.
+The total amounts do not correspond exactly with the amounts in the consolidated balance sheet, since this table is entirely based on non-discounted cash flows, related to both principal and future interest payments.